 Wet wipes

-We couldn’t have a shower most nights, but I always had a “wet wipe shower.”
+I couldn’t have a shower most nights, but I always had a “wet wipe shower.”
 It was usually sufficient, even after sweaty hikes.
-Sure, my hygiene wasn’t at its best during the trip, but people are supposed to be keeping a six-feet distance away from me anyway.
-If they can smell me, they’re probably too close.
+Sure, my hygiene wasn’t at its best during the trip, but this was at the time of the pandemic; people were supposed to be keeping a six-feet distance away from me anyway.
+If they could smell me, they were probably too close.

-I could go several days with just a “wet wipe shower,” and the only times we sought a real shower was when I had to wash my hair.
-Like, really needed to.
+I could go several days with just a “wet wipe shower,” and the only times I sought a real shower was when I had to wash my hair.
 If you’re only going for a few days, just take a hat to cover up how grimy your hair is.
-I can tell you this: once you finally do take a shower, it will be the best shower you have ever taken in your life and you will appreciate it more than you ever thought possible.
-So, there’s your motivation.
+And I can tell you this: once you finally do take a shower, it will be the best shower you have ever taken in your life and you will appreciate it more than you ever thought possible.
+So, there’s some motivation to get you through it.

 Outdoor shower